We can review your flight simulator documentation, and give you a written report (including recommendations) on our findings:

 Is the reference data for the tests the same as the approved data?
 (Sounds obvious, but we find differences).

-Simulinc has conducted the Initial Accreditation/Evaluation of the Australian Defence Force Flight Simulators.
+Simulinc has conducted the Initial Accreditation/Evaluation of the Australian and NZ Defence Force Flight Simulators.
 These include:

 Full Flight Simulators;